 Should I bring the e-slip printout to my CBT Center?

 Yes.
-You should bring the original of your confirmation printout to your center to confirm your examination date and time.
+You should bring the original of your confirmation printout to your centre to confirm your examination date and time.
 You will also need it for your fingerprint confirmation.

 How do I start the test?

-There are always instructors in the CBT centre that provide step by step instruction on how to start the test.
-However, in an unlikely situation that there is no instructor around.
+There are always instructors in the CBT centre that provide step-by-step instructions on how to start the test.
+However, in an unlikely situation where there is no instructor around.
 To start the test, you need to enter your registration number into the computer and click on NEXT.
 Carefully read and follow the instructions that come up.